Soldering Update

 Download

-Directions: Right-click on the batch file when you want to open, and select Run as Administrator.
+Directions: Download the batch file from link above.
+Right-click on the file when you want to open, and select Run as Administrator.
 Click Run when it asks if you want to run this software.
 If needed, click Run again.
 It won’t work if not done as Administrator.

 Using a PCI Express Adapter For NVMe Solid State Drive Compatibility